Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/New-AzFrontDoorWafRuleGroupOverrideObject.md

 ## PARAMETERS

 ### -Rule
-List of rules that will be enabled.
+List of rules that will be disabled.
 If none specified, all rules in the group will be disabled.

 ```yaml